zowe/docs-site/docs/user-guide/import-certificates.md

 Zowe also supports importing certificates to make REST GTTPS curl request from the command line.

-Follow the instructions to import `local_ca.cer` from the path `.../zowe/keystore/local_ca`.
-Notes: the steps are verified with Ubuntu 20.04.6 LTS.
+Follow these steps to import `local_ca.cer` from the path `.../zowe/keystore/local_ca`.

+**Note:** Steps are verified with Ubuntu 20.04.6 LTS.

 1. Rename it with `.crt` file extension and copy it to the shared ca-certificates path.

    `$ cp local_ca.cer /usr/local/share/ca-certificates/zowe_local_ca.crt`

-2. Execute a ca-certificate store update by running the following command.
+2. Execute a ca-certificate store update by running the following command:

    `$ sudo update-ca-certificates`

-3. Verify the newly expected certificate was added (the newest will be at the bottom because it is a long list of concatenated CA's)
+3. Verify that the new expected certificate was added (the newest will be at the bottom of the list which contains an extended list of concatenated CAs)

    `$ cat /etc/ssl/certs/ca-certificates.crt`

 4. Run a basic curl HTTPS request from the command line.
-For example, run the following command.
+For example, run the following command:

 ```
   curl --request 'GET'